Radmir95/MsBuildTest/README.md

 SecondCSProj - contain static method which returns "Hello" message.

 ## AutomationScript working process
 1) GetFilesFromRepo function.
-Downloads files from specified repository (be default selected this repository).
+Downloads files from specified repository (by default selected this repository).
 If you want to change repository to other one you should pass in script additional parameters `AutomationScript.ps1 -Owner {you_name} -Repository {you_repository}`, also change authorization token in InitializeWebClient function.
 2) EnableSymbolsInConfiguration function.
 Add DebugSymbols node if doesn't exist or change it to true in csproj files.
 Add GenerateDebugInformation if doesn't exist